andrewsimplebet/FoT-Player-Pitch-Control-Impact/README.md

 All helper functions outside of this file courtesy of Laurie Shaw, and can be found in the following Github repository: https://github.com/Friends-of-Tracking-Data-FoTD/LaurieOnTracking.

 I am incredibly open to an expansion of this codebase, and would love for collaboration if anyone is interested.
-If you have ideas for optimizing, expanding or cleaning up this code, please feel free to submit a pull request or contact me on Twitter (@andrew_puopolo) or email (puopolo4@gmail.com)
+If you have ideas for optimizing, expanding or cleaning up this code, please feel free to submit a pull request, submit an issue or contact me on Twitter (@andrew_puopolo) or email (puopolo4@gmail.com)